Decoding Decoded: Understanding Hyperparameter Effects in Open-Ended Text Generation: Related Work

-However, most existing studies fail to provide an extensive and detailed analysis of how various quality metrics, such as coherence, diversity, and MAUVE, are affected by different decoding strategies.
-To address this gap, we introduce a new metric, \textit{QText}, which combines these metrics using the harmonic mean.
-We compare the best and worst performing strategies based on \textit{QText} with those identified by human evaluators, highlighting areas of agreement and divergence.
-We provide detailed insights in Section \ref{appendix:performance_analysis}.
+While providing valuable insights, many existing studies do not offer a comprehensive analysis of how different decoding strategies affect various quality metrics, such as coherence, diversity, and MAUVE.
+We address this gap and introduce \textit{QText}, which combines these metrics using the harmonic mean.
+We compare the best and worst-performing strategies based on these metrics with those identified by human evaluators, highlighting areas of agreement and divergence.
+Detailed insights are provided in Figure \ref{tab:human_eval} and Section \ref{appendix:performance_analysis}.